Brookfield Community Primary School

 Phonics: Early Years and Key Stage 1

-Children are taught as a whole class, focussing on individual sounds, groups of sounds and common exception words within different ‘phases’ following the governments ‘Letters and Sounds’.
-Slower graspers are given additional support from teachers and teaching assistants, either within the whole class lesson or as part of planned interventions that take place in addition to the lesson.
+Children are taught as a whole class, focussing on individual sounds, groups of sounds and common exception words within different ‘phases’ following the Read Write Inc programme.
+Slower graspers are given additional support from teachers and teaching assistants, either within the small group lessons or as part of planned interventions that take place in addition to the lesson.
 During the Summer Term in Year 1, pupils undertake a Phonics Screening Test which assesses their ability to apply what they have learnt.
 Pupils who do not pass their Phonics Screening Test continue to have intervention to support the acquisition of these key skills.

 Whole School Reading Scheme